polca/premise/docs/extract.rst

-In its default configuration, the DAC process uses "free of burden" excess heat and grid-supplied electricity. *premise* creates various configurations of that same process, using different sources for heat (industrial steam heat, heat pump heat), which are found under the following names, for each IAM region:
+In its default configuration, the DAC process uses "free of burden" excess heat and grid-supplied electricity. *premise* creates various configurations of that same process, using different sources for heat (industrial steam heat, high-temp heat pump heat), which are found under the following names, for each IAM region:

  ============================================================================================= ==================